 If you buy a used car through a reputable dealer, you’ll usually get some sort of guarantee that it will keep running at least for the first little while, but can you say the same for a CPAP you bought through a Facebook group or some other online garage sale?

 While it’s tempting to save a few bucks up front, you might find that the machine quits on you a month after you bought it and you’ll have absolutely no recourse.

 Not only will you have no way to know how many thousands of hours have been logged on the machine (for reference, it could easily be as many as 15,000 hours for a 5-year old CPAP) but you’ll also likely be missing out on newer comfort and tracking features that come with the most up-to-date equipment.

 In spite of the above concerns, really the biggest thing you’ll be missing out on if you buy something, you know, from your neighbour’s friend’s cousin, is service.

-When you buy a CPAP from Apnée Santé, you get the advantage of our CPAP Care for Life Program, which means you’ll get the support of a respiratory therapist for as long as you own your machine, access to sleep physicians, remote monitoring and follow-ups, free distilled water refills, free CPAP replacements while your machine is in for service and automatic progress updates to all of your healthcare providers.
+When you buy a CPAP from Apnée Santé, you get the advantage of our CPAP Care for Life Program, which means you’ll get the support of a respiratory therapist for as long as you own your machine, access to sleep physicians, remote monitoring and follow-ups, free CPAP replacements while your machine is in for service and automatic progress updates to all of your healthcare providers.

 A solid team in your corner makes all the difference for getting the most out of your CPAP treatment and getting the kind of sleep you deserve.